Xant3s/World-in-Miniature-VR-Navigation-Toolkit/README.md

 1. Open the Package Manager window (Window > Package Manager)
 2. Select the install icon (+) and select install from git URL
 3. Enter `https://github.com/Xant3s/World-in-Miniature-VR-Navigation-Toolkit.git?path=/Packages/com.samueltruman.wimvr` and confirm
+4. Follow the instructions in the [manual](Manual/Manual.pdf) to set up your project

 ### How to Run Example